vivekdivakarla12/Amazon-SQL-Analysis/README.md

 # Amazon-SQL-Analysis

 This project leverages SQL and Python to analyze Amazon purchase and survey data to uncover trends in user behavior.
-The analysis focuses on understanding how various factors—such as income, location, household size, and other demographics—impact purchasing patterns and survey responses.
+The analysis focuses on understanding how various factors—such as income, location, and other demographics—impact purchasing patterns and survey responses.

 ## Goals:
 - **Identify Behavioral Trends:** Analyze how user behavior varies based on income levels, geographic location, household size, and other relevant attributes.